avsek94/AWS_solution_arch_notes_labs/Autoscale.md

 sudo yum install -y stress

 #strees testing command
 *  Run the Stress test on the EC2 instances stress --cpu 2 --timeout 300 (Optionally using 3000 for timeout)

-* After a few minutes watch the number of intances increase.
+*  fter a few minutes watch the number of intances increase.